YuriGor/mongoose-slug-updater/README.md

 ```

 In case of change unique slug related fields (source fields from `slug` option or group criteria from uniqueGroupSlug) <br>
-slugs will be regenerated considering latest existing duplicate.
+slug will be regenerated considering latest existing duplicate.
 Presence or lack of the older duplicates, including original slug, will not be taken into account.

 ### Updating slug or keeping it permanent